lorddev/devlords-org/org/p3-charter.md

 Unlike other organizations, there will never be a time when there are development managers who don't actually write code.
 We will say right now: this is hereby forbidden in our constitution.
 Developers may rotate between writing code, QA, project management, and DevOps.
 But they will always rotate back into development.

+### Ownership

+When new producer employees are added to the company, they must be added to as owner-shareholders within 8 weeks by the company filing the appropriate ammendments with the California secretary of state.

+### Dissolution

+When an employee leaves the company, the employee's shares will be converted to non-voting shares within 8 weeks by filing the appropriate ammendments with the California secretary of state.
+The departing member may then elect to participate in the buyback program or to continue receiving dividends.